mcapoor/lidar_camera_calibration/README.md

 ---

 Ensure that the Aruco markers are fixed to the calibration boards such that when hung from a corner, the markers are on the left side of the board.
 Arrange the boards such that Aruco ids are in ascending order.
+Note that these *must* be the 5x5 Aruco markers.

 The first line of the file should be the number of markers N, followed by 5*N lines